NIRISS Bright Limits

 |Filter||NGroups = 1||NGroups = 2|

-The bright limits for Ngroups = 2 were calculated using the JWST ETC for an A0V star with no background and an aperture radius of 1".
+The bright limits for Ngroups = 2 were calculated using the JWST ETC for an A0V star with no background and aperture radii of 1.6" to 2.5" for the four filters.
 JWST ETC does not support Ngroups = 1, so the detected flux from the Ngroups = 2 calculation was scaled to estimate the bright limit for Ngroups = 1.

 NIRISS WFSS bright limits